hakoerber/git-repo-manager/docs/src/worktrees.md

 ]
 ```

+Note that setting persistent branches will disable any detection of "default"
+branches.
+The first entry will be considered your repositories' default branch.

 ### Converting an existing repository

 It is possible to convert an existing directory to a worktree setup, using `grm